sendyne/SFP10X_COM/README.md

 ## Description
-Communication library for the Sendyne SFP100, SFP101 and the SFP102 sensing products.
+Communication library for the Sendyne Signature Series, SFP101 and the SFP102 sensing products.

 This library simplifies the implementation of the communication protocol with